randomtruffles/Dominion_League/faq.md

 Games in the Dominion League do not use an in-game timer.
 You are allowed to play at a relaxed pace, and you can expect some of your opponents to do so.

 However, out of consideration for your opponents, the League requires that you maintain a minimum pace of play (see [play speed](/rules#3.5)).
-If you feel that your opponent is playing particularly slowly, you can consider politely requesting that they play a bit faster.
-The League automatically collects play speed data for all matches, and if they are failing to meet the minimum pace, they will receive a play speed warning after the match.
+The League automatically collects play speed data for all matches, and if your opponent fails to meet the minimum pace, they will receive a play speed warning after the match.
+During a match, if you feel that your opponent is playing particularly slowly, you can consider politely requesting that they play a bit faster.

 ## 5. Dominion Online (<http://dominion.games>)